 West Brom 1-1 Arsenal (3-4 on pens): Monreal the hero as Gunners progress to face Chelsea

-The north London club's 20-year-old German starlet Thomas Eisfeld gave the away side the lead in the second half, latching onto a perfectly weighted through-ball from Nicklas Bendtner, before the Baggies responded through Saido Berahino.
+The north London club's 20-year-old German starlet Thomas Eisfeld gave the away side the lead early in the second half, latching onto a perfectly weighted through-ball from Nicklas Bendtner, before the Baggies responded through Saido Berahino.

 But with the scores still level after extra-time, the match went to a penalty shoot-out.
 Serge Gnabry was the first player to miss, giving West Brom the advantage, but Craig Dawson and Morgan Amalfitano both failed to beat Lukasz Fabianski as Monreal converted the final penalty to win the tie.